RHIT-CSSE/csse332/syllabus.md

 With code assignments - it is acceptable to discuss your solution with other students.
 It is acceptable to get some occasional help with a particular section or with debugging.
-It is not acceptable, nor in your best interest,  to pair-program the assignment together (except for advanced assignments where pairing is allowed).
+It is not acceptable, nor in your best interest,  to pair-program the assignment together (except for challenge assignments where pairing is allowed).
 It is not acceptable to co-write the assignment by discussing the solution line-by-line as you write it.
 It is definitely not acceptable to get code from someone else.